Tag: paintings of angels

 Hans Memling painted realistic textures and details in a similar style of van Eyck.
 The composition is based on a design by Rogier van der Weyden where he probably was an apprentice before establishing himself in Bruges in 1465.

-My art inspired by paintings of angels
+My art inspired by the paintings of angels

 veronica winters colored pencil drawing